-In October 2016, a 225 base-of-till ("BOT") drill hole program was completed at the Raja prospect, located one kilometre east of Palokas.
+In October 2016, a 225 BOT drill hole program was completed at the Raja prospect, located one kilometre east of Palokas.
 Drilling took place on a 150 metre grid, with infill drilling at closer spacing based on onsite hand-held XRF analysis and geological logging.
 Eight anomalous gold target areas were defined with six of these target areas followed up with 206 drill holes at 25m centres along anomalous drill traverses defined from the first program.